-This section is included for your information, even though this is a PowerPatch release instead of an Express release.
+This section is included for your information for this Express release.

 MPE/iX-Express is a quicker and easier process for receiving and installing new and updated systems and products for your MPE/iX General Release 5.5 based system.
 You can install Release 5.5 subsystem products with FOS dependencies without installing a new operating system.